MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 *   The **Elements** tool lets you [view and change DOM nodes][DevtoolsDomIndexNavigateDomTreeKeyboard] or [CSS][DevtoolsCssIndex].
 *   The [Console tool][DevtoolsConsoleIndex] lets you read JavaScript logs and live-edit objects.

-Within the content area of each tool (or _panel_), there are a number of different tabs.
-For example, the **Elements** tool contains tabs to inspect CSS styles, event listeners, the accessibility tree, and much more.
+Within the content area of each tool, there are a number of different tabs.
+For example, the **Elements** tool contains tabs to inspect CSS styles, event listeners, the accessibility tree, and more.

 ## Keyboard shortcuts